Staff Bios and Contact Information

 248.204.4127

-Dr. Hydeen Beverly has over 15 years of experience working in the mental health field in various professional settings.
+Dr. Hydeen has 20 years of experience working in the mental health field in various professional settings.
 He takes a person-centered approach to counseling and seeks to understand individuals through the various systems they experience.
 Dr. Hydeen provides treatment for students and young adults who are seeking support with navigating mental and emotional health issues to promote academic success.
 He incorporates cultural knowledge and expressive arts to encourage individuals to explore the impact of emotional distress on their lives.
 His therapeutic practice is designed to encourage resilience, healing, and triumph.

 Dr. Hydeen received his PhD in Social Work from the University of Texas at Austin, his MSW from the University of Michigan, and his BSW from the University of Wisconsin-Madison.
 His clinical practice and research explore how individuals develop coping strategies and resources to navigate adversity.
 Through his research and practice, he understands the importance of working with individuals to explore their past, to understand their present experience in order to move towards creating their desired future.
 Dr. Hydeen uses strength-based and holistic approaches to encourage people to seek and create successful pathways in life.
 He uses motivational interviewing to assist clients with solution focused interventions and problem solving.
 He incorporates Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT) into his counseling with students.